Microchip-MPLAB-Harmony/audio_apps/apps/usb_microphone/readme.md

 The usb_microphone application utilizes a state machine with the following functions:

-1\.
-Setup the drivers and USB Library interface as used by the application
+1. Setup the drivers and USB Library interface as used by the application

 1. WM8904 Codec Driver
 2. Timer
 3. USB Audio
-4. Respond to USB Host control commands (‚ÄúAttach‚Äù, ‚ÄúDetach‚Äù, ‚ÄúSuspend‚Äù, etc.)
+4. Respond to USB Host control commands (ìAttachî, ìDetachî, ìSuspendî, etc.)
 5. Initiate and maintains the audio data streaming for the "USB Record" function as data is received from the microphone codec.

 All Harmony applications use the function SYS_Initialize function located in the MHC generated file initialization.c.
 This is executed from main to initialize various subsystems such as the clock, ports, BSP (board support package), codec, usb, timers, and interrupts.
 The application APP_Initialize function in app.c is also executed at the end of this routine to setup the application code state machine.